-1.4.10 Test and Evaluation
+1.4.11 Test and Evaluation

 - a.
 The Main Contractor to establish working rigs for systems/subsystems to functionally test and demonstrate compliance to requirements. - b.
-The technical specifications of test rigs used during development and production for verification & validation of the Air System/Airborne store shall be approved by CEMILAC and rigs shall be certified by CEMILAC /DGAQA. - c.
+The technical specifications of test rigs used during development and production for verification & validation of the Air System/Airborne store shall be approved by CEMILAC and the test rigs shall be certified by CEMILAC /DGAQA. - c.
 The test plans and procedure documents as planned in the ACP shall be reviewed and approved by CEMILAC.
-CEMILAC may seek review from subject matter experts for ensuring adequacy of the test coverage towards meeting the airworthiness requirements. - d.
-The Main Contractor shall involve DGAQA for participation during the ground testing and approval of the test data as planned in the ACP and D&D, QAP document. - e.
+CEMILAC may seek review from subject matter experts for ensuring adequacy of the test coverage towards meeting the airworthiness requirements.
+Self-approvals of test plan and procedures shall be enabled by CEMILAC for Non-Critical airborne stores and associated test rigs and TTGEs subject to test adequacy being ensured.
+The right to self-approvals can be revoked for a certain duration if the Main Contractor repeatedly fails to meet the certification requirements. - d.
+The Main Contractor shall involve DGAQA for participation during the ground testing and approval of the test data as planned in the ACP and D&D, QAP document.
+Self-approvals in quality assurance requirements shall be enabled by DGAQA for Non-Critical airborne stores and associated test rigs and TTGEs through AFQMS.
+The right to self- approvals can be revoked for a certain duration if the Main Contractor repeatedly fails to meet the quality assurance requirements. - e.
+A joint test and evaluation team may be constituted for ensuring quality assurance during D&D and manufacturing phase to fast-track these activities. - f.
+DGAQA shall enable acceptance of industry standard quality assurance certification such as AS9102 for vendors / sub-contractors. - g.
+The assurance process for testing shall be augmented through enhanced digitisation of testing and reporting process.
+All the test results shall be generated and provided to TAA, preferably in digital format, for faster processing of approvals. - h.
 CEMILAC shall accord developmental flight clearance of prototype Air System based on compliance to the airworthiness requirements deemed necessary and sufficient to carry out flight testing safely.
-Functional & qualification testing of subsystems/ LRUs, rig integration checks and ground test as applicable along with submission of a Certificate of Design (CoD) duly signed by Chief of Design, shall be the basis. - f.
+Functional & qualification testing of subsystems/ LRUs, rig integration checks and ground test as applicable along with submission of a Certificate of Design (CoD) duly signed by Chief of Design, shall be the basis. - i.
 During development phase, development flight testing & evaluation shall be carried out by the flight test department of the Main Contractor/Service HQ authorised flight testing agency.

-- g.
+- j.
 Operational Test & Evaluation shall be carried out by flight test agency of the User Services for accepting the Air Systems on behalf of Services.
-If required, this may be carried out during the development flight trials phase. - h.
-Maintenance Evaluation Trials (MET) of an Air System shall be conducted by the designated agencies within User Services. - i.
-Flight testing shall follow provisions given in Chapter 5. - j.
+If required, this may be carried out during the development flight trials phase. - k.
+Maintenance Evaluation Trials (MET) of an Air System shall be conducted by the designated agencies within User Services. - 1.
+Flight testing shall follow provisions given in Chapter 5. - m.
 Any deviations on the product during Design & Development phase shall be addressed by a Non Conformance Review Process (NCRP) established by the main contractor.
 TAA shall be a part of NCRP.

-1.4.11 TEST ADEQUACY REVIEW BOARD (TARB)
+1.4.12 Test Adequacy Review Board (TARB)